PanhaRChan/Elk-Stack/README.md

 SSH into the control node and follow the steps below:

 - nano into /etc/ansible/hosts to edit the [hosts](https://github.com/jvicious126/Elk-Stack/blob/bde2b8c4c3b261cf118012c61a03f606225a71fe/Ansible/hosts.yml) file in order for the playbooks to run on the specified machines.
-There you are going to locate #[webservers], when you do you are going to update it by entering the Web VM's IP addresses as follows:
+There you are going to locate #[webservers], update it by entering the Web VM's IP addresses as follows:
-- 10.0.0.6 ansible_python_interpreter=/usr/bin/python3'
+- 10.0.0.6 ansible_python_interpreter=/usr/bin/python3
 - 10.0.0.7 ansible_python_interpreter=/usr/bin/python3
 - 10.0.0.9 ansible_python_interpreter=/usr/bin/python3
 - 'ansible_python_interpreter=/usr/bin/python3' specifies the container that it will be running